This is the multi-page printable view of this section. Click here to print.

 1. Open Task Scheduler

-3. Set the trigger frequency (recommended 15–30 minutes)
+3. Set execution frequency (recommended 15-30 minutes)

 Linux Cron Job